gliviu/json-easy-filter/README.md

 <a name="API"></a>
 ## API

-**Jef class**
-* `Jef(jsonData)` - traverses jsonData and computes a collection of `JefNode` objects used later for filter/validate operations.
-Returns the root `JefNode`.

 **JefNode class**
-Wrapps a real Js node inside the tree that is traversed.
 * `node.key` - the key of the currently traversed object.
 * `node.value` - the value of the currently traversed object.
 * `node.isRoot` - true if current node is the root of the object tree.